Mini White Chocolate Raspberry Scones are filled with melted white chocolate chips, studded with sweet raspberries, and drizzled with vanilla icing.

-Many times, dessert scones are cakey, dry, and crumbly.
-These raspberry scones are soft, light, and fluffy because they are made with crème fraîche and heavy whipping cream.
-These are everything you want...
+Many times, homemade scones are cakey, dry, and crumbly.
+These raspberry scones are different because they are made with both crème fraîche and heavy whipping cream, the secret.
+Bake up a batch, they are everything you want in a perfect scone with a cup of hot tea or coffee...

-- These scones are made with heavy cream and crème fraîche.
+- These scones are made with 1 ¼ cup of heavy cream and 1 cup crème fraîche.
 Once you try this versus the traditional butter scones (which are fabulous too!) is these are soft, crumbly, and super moist.
+I learned this recipe from a very close baker friend who serves thousands of these a month at her Tea House.

-- You make, slice and can freeze these then bake them right from the freezer!
+- Freeze these then bake them right from the freezer!
+So great for breakfast or a special snack.

-- The icing is SO SO good...trust me, it makes them super delicious.
+- The icing is SO SO good and easy.
+It makes them super delicious.

 - 3 ¼ cup all-purpose flour